deamorim2/sdbs/EN-US/upgrades.rst

 Major upgrades involve changes to the actual data format for the on-disk storage of geometry and geography data.
 As such, the data tables need to be re-written.
 The only way to achieve this is to dump (creating a neutral text-based output) and restore (writing the new table format to disk).

-To upgrade, you will have to dump your data first, as discussed in :ref:`backup`.
+To upgrade, you will have to dump your data first, as discussed in `backup`.

 With Data in Schemas
 ********************